MiguelPHD/markov-neural-networks/README.md

-# HMM_DNN
+# Markov-based Neural Netwroks (MNNs)
+Leveraging Markov models as statistical inductive biases for sequential data.
-A joint end-to-end learning framework for Hybrid HMM-DNN models
+An end-to-end framework

 ## Requisites
 The user should have Python 3.8 installed.